fabianjuelich/api_metrics_db/documentation.md

 Application logic procuring and transforming fundamental data.

 __Excursus: [Tickersymbols](https://www.ig.com/en/glossary-trading-terms/stock-symbol-definition)__ \
 Those abbreviations (usually 1-6 characters) identify stocks and indeces (mostly within one country).
 Thus, there may be different symbols for the same company or a company may be known under several symbols.

 ### [app.py](./docker/app/app.py)
 Main program, whose `document()` function is called to receive index, market or stock data including metrics and general information.
 Uses ss.py to retrieve basic data such as symbols needed for findata.py to receive financial data for an index or a market.

 ### [findata.py](./docker/app/findata.py)
 Parses [multiple financial APIs](#api-comparison) to retrieve fundamental data and general information.
 Encapsulating (and caching) the data into objects provides a call-cost efficient way to calculate metrics.

 ### [ss.py](./compose/App/ss.py)
 Uses a pretty neat API called [StockSymbol](https://github.com/yongghongg/stock-symbol/tree/master) to implement the generation of a JSON file that lists all stock symbols belonging to a given [index](./appendix/index_symbols.json) or [market](./appendix/market_symbols.json).
 This project saved us a lot of [scraping like we did last time](./archive/WI_Projekt_SS23_Juelich_Kalacevic/src/components.py).
 However, it should be mentioned that, as is usual with APIs, server failures can occur.
 That's why we use the files generated once as a backup. \
 __Note__: [Used *dr_market* instead of *de_market* in **market_list** attribute in case of german stocks](https://github.com/yongghongg/stock-symbol/issues/9).

 ### [interface.py](./compose/App/interface.py)
 XML-RPC server for responding to HTTP requests from Clients with documents. \
+There are two methods available: `metrics()` is used to request the metrics for specific parameters, while instructions are output if used incorrectly or called `help()`. \
 __Note:__ Enums cannot be used due to lack of encoding from XML.
 Therefore, their actual values must be used.

 ### tokens.py (not staged)